Sports tourism program, 215.1, 215.3 to 215.7

 The legislation updates the program to allow assistance for projects that promote professional sporting events and exclude infrastructure as an eligible expenditure.
 The amended statute also limits assistance to 50 percent of the total cost of the project with a maximum award amount of $500,000.

-The proposed amendments reflect the changes made to the Iowa Code and reflect the legislative intent in updating the program.
-The proposed amendments also clarify administrative aspects of the program.
+These amendments reflect the changes made to the Iowa Code and reflect the legislative intent in updating the program.
+These amendments also clarify administrative aspects of the program.

 This rule making has no fiscal impact to the State of Iowa beyond that of the legislation it is intended to implement.